- Chinook means snow-eater

 The outfit below shows an example of a winter look under chinook conditions.
 Here I paired my gray tweed skirt and gray turtleneck cashmere sweater with some pearl necklaces for some classic simple style.

 Since the ground does not warm fast, I added my boot toppers as they are actually socks and provide some insulation from the cold ground besides being totally stylish.
-The boot toppers the fun part and statement of the outfit.
+The boot toppers the statement and fun part of the outfit.

 To run errands I topped this classic outfit with my burgundy leather sweater.
-The leather top with zippers turns the classic look into street style territory.Outerwear is an outfit too.
+The leather top with zippers turns the classic look into lovely street style look.Outerwear is an outfit too.
 Thus, style it. #agelesstyle #winterstyle Click To Tweet

-The outfit below shows another winter look worn during a warming event.
+The outfit below shows another winter look worn during a Föhn warming event.

 P.S.
 Please feel free to pin the looks to your inspriation board you like to have them handy.